-Cryptography is the process of hiding or coding information so only the intended recipient can read a message.
-Discover how cryptography works and the potential risks it poses.
+Cryptography is the process of hiding or coding information so that only the person a message was intended for can read it.
+The art of cryptography has been used to code messages for thousands of years and cont

 Learn about cryptography, the process of encoding data, including types of cryptography, current algorithms, challenges, and types of algorithms used in the process.

-function XMALLOC void * XMALLOC( size_t n, void * heap, int type ) This is not actually a function, but rather a preprocessor macro, which allows the user to substitute in their own malloc, realloc, and free functions in place of the standard C memory functions.
-To use external memory...
+function XFREE void XFREE( void * p, void * heap, int type ) This is not actually a function, but rather a preprocessor macro, which allows the user to substitute in their own malloc, realloc, and free functions in place of the standard C memory functions.
+To use external memory functio...

 CryptographyKeyStringType of a key: Private or Public PredefinedPatternStringCredential with defined regex patterns (AWS token withAKIA...pattern) VariableNameTypeStringCategorize credentials by variable name into Secret, Key, Token, SeedSalt and Auth ...